Guided Variational Network for Image Decomposition: Introduction

-where $\mathrm{div}$ denotes the discrete divergence (typically the negative adjoint of $\nabla$ under the adopted boundary conditions).
+where $\mathrm{div} = - \nabla^*$ denotes the discrete divergence operator, defined as the negative adjoint of the gradient operator.

 Intrinsic difficulties with those variational models come from the numerical intractability of the considered norms, the tedious and time consuming parameter tuning process, and computational challenges in minimization with non-convex regularization terms.
-In particular, parameters tuning, $\lambda$ in \eqref{eq:mod_constrained} and $\lambda_1$, $\lambda_2$ in \eqref{eq:mod_unconstrained}, highly influences the quality of the obtained decomposition.
+In particular, parameter tuning, $\lambda$ in \eqref{eq:mod_constrained} and $\lambda_1$, $\lambda_2$ in \eqref{eq:mod_unconstrained}, highly influences the quality of the obtained decomposition.
 Most of the existing strategies to select model parameters are based on trial-and-error approaches.
-Bilevel framework to automatically select the free model parameters are proposed in \cite{LMS21_IPIP,COAP_2024}, exploiting the noise whiteness property.
+Bilevel frameworks to automatically select the free model parameters are proposed in \cite{LMS21_IPIP,COAP_2024}, exploiting the noise whiteness property.

-In this work, we propose a novel framework, termed \emph{Guided Variational Decomposition}, which introduces spatially adaptive W-norms into a simple quadratic variational model, under an automatic parameter selection strategy.
-The key idea is to preserve the computational efficiency of quadratic formulations while enriching their expressive power through energy norms defined by matrices $W$ with pixel-wise adaptive weights.
+In this work, we propose a novel framework, termed \emph{Guided Variational Decomposition}, which introduces weighted energy norms into a simple quadratic variational model, under an automatic parameter selection strategy.
+The key idea is to preserve the computational efficiency of quadratic formulations while enriching their expressive power through weighted energy norms with spatially-adaptive, pixel-wise weights.
 This allows the model to accommodate highly diverse and spatially varying structures in natural images, where smooth background regions and fine oscillatory textures demand different regularization strengths that a global weight cannot capture effectively.

 The weight matrices $W$ defining the spatially adaptive energy norms are computed in two different ways: (i) a purely model-based probabilistic method, and (ii) a data-driven approach based on a convolutional neural network.
 These weight matrices are progressively refined across iterations, using feedback from the most recent estimates of the cartoon and texture components.
-This iterative guidance provides evolving structural cues and enabling flexibly adapt to heterogeneous image regions while retaining the efficiency of quadratic inner solves.
+This iterative guidance provides evolving structural cues and enabling flexibly adaptation to heterogeneous image regions while retaining the efficiency of quadratic inner solvers.